lanrat/allxfr/README.md

         only test if xfr is allowed by retrieving one envelope -ixfr
         attempt an IXFR instead of AXFR
-  -ns string
+  -out string
-        nameserver to use for manually querying of records not in zone file -out string
         directory to save found zones in (default "zones") -overwrite